sravanreddyp6/myTests/tests/README.md

 read more about [handing table](#markdown-header-handling-table).
 - `waitForActionStatusDisappearance(actionStatusId, timeout)`: Wait for an
 `apex:actionStatus` to disappear.
+- `unstickPbsCard()`: sometimes we'll run into issues where the PBS card floating on top of the page would block Chrome from clicking an element.
+Instead of scrolling past it, another option would be to unstick it.
+Call this method in order to do that.

 A lot of these custom commands accept the parameter `fromNodeSelector`.
 This is an optional parameter that, when specified, only look for an element that is a child of the DOM node with that